andrewctaylor/espn_data_pipeline/README.md

 # you should specify the user and password in .env
 ```

-## 4) Launch services
+4. Launch services
 ```bash
 docker compose up -d
 ```

 Open the Airflow UI at `http://localhost:8080`
 Log in with the username/password you set in your `.env`.

----

-### Notes
-- You usually won’t need to run `docker compose build` unless you have a local Dockerfile or changed the image.
+After this you should be abel to trigger the DAG manually and/or debug it